aws/aws-rfdk/examples/deadline/All-In-AWS-Infrastructure-SEP/python/README.md

 10. Once you are finished with the sample app, you can tear it down by running:

+    **Note:** Any resources created by the Spot Event Plugin will not be deleted with 'cdk destroy'.
+Make sure that all such resources (e.g. Spot Fleet Request or Fleet Instances) are cleaned up, before destroying the stacks.

     ```bash
     cdk destroy "*"
     ```